Spotify Wrapped is here: How do you see your top artists and albums?

 Global recording artist Bad Bunny is the most-streamed artist in the world on Spotify for the third year in a row.
 According to the music platform, no other artist has accomplished the feat before.

-Taylor Swift ranked as the second-most-streamed artist of the year, globally, for the second year in a row.
+Taylor Swift ranked as the second-most-streamed artist of the year and globally for the second year in a row.

 Harry Styles’ “As It Was” was the most-streamed song around the world in 2022.